woodfairy/cantreachme/README.md

     @interface WDFCoversheetStrategy : WDFReachabilityStrategy
     -(void)run;
     @end
-The interface WDFCoversheetStrategy inherits from WDFReachabilityStrategy which you have to import.
+The interface WDFCoversheetStrategy inherits from WDFReachabilityStrategy which you have to import.<br>
 You basically only need the method "run".
-There, the code for your custom action will live.
+There, the code for your custom action will live.<br><br>

 As we want to open the Notification Center, we will have to add another interface to our header file: